smartinternz02/SI-GuidedProject-526653-1688106042/README.md

 <br>

-The demo video of our project couldn't be uploaded here due to size constraints so we have pasted the google drive link of it in **_Demo link.txt_** file.
+The demo video of our project couldn't be uploaded here due to size constraints so we are pasting the google drive link for it below,
+<br>**_Drive Link for Demo Video_** : _https://drive.google.com/file/d/1unSKd2zhFQlWGvATTAKQKuW3T6aQQlry/view?usp=sharing_

 In the **_Project Report.pdf_**, Appendix section has the google drive links to the following
   1. Project demo video.
   2. A folder containing the video demonstration of each project step we carried out.
   3. A folder containing all files related to web interface implementation.